"

 Example 1.5.1.
 Pitches in the bass clef

-• The bass clef is the most common clef for lower voices (e.g., tenor and bass) and lower-sounding instruments (e.g., bassoon, tuba, cello).
+• The bass clef is the most common clef for lower voices (such as tenor and bass) and lower-sounding instruments (like the bassoon, tuba, and cello).

 • The bass clef is also known as the F clef.